How to Tell If You’re a Household Employee

 For example, say you’re hired to provide childcare and cleaning services for a family three days a week.
 The family hired you through an agency, and they give you specific instructions about your childcare and cleaning duties, providing you with all the necessary supplies to do your job.
 Under these circumstances, you are their household employee.

-What are the differences between an employee and a contractor in a household setting?
+Differences between an employee and a contractor in a household setting

 As an employee in a household setting, you must adhere to your employer’s instructions and operate within their home.
 However, a contractor functions independently, often providing services on their own terms and using their own tools.
 Differentiating between the two is crucial for tax purposes, as it determines tax obligations and how your income gets reported to the IRS.